-ABOUT SHINERS
+ABOUT BAIT

 In Florida, guides or bait collectors gather wild golden shiners, technically known as Notomigonus chrysoleucas.
-The golden shiner occupies nearly all suitable waters from the Atlantic Coast west through Texas, up into the Dakotas, and as far north as central Manitoba.
+The golden shiner occupies nearly all suitable waters from the Atlantic Coast west through the Dakotas and Texas and as far north as central Manitoba.
 Because of its wide use as a baitfish, it's unclear where the species is native and where it has been introduced.
+But it's certainly adaptable, and tasty.